How to Get StartedBecome a Tennessee Drug-Free Workplace

 - Reasonable suspicion— the employer must detail in writing, within 24 hours of the observed behavior, the circumstances that formed the determination to test and provide a copy of this detail to the employee upon request

 - Fitness-for-duty (for safety-sensitive positions)—where required by law; are part of the employer’s policy; or is routinely scheduled for all members of the employment classification group;

 - Follow-up testing of employees that enter an EAP program for drug/alcohol-related reasons—not required if the employee voluntarily entered the program; if required it must be conducted at least once a year for two consecutive years; the employee cannot be given advance notice of the date of the follow-up test

-- Testing facilities must be licensed and approved by the TN Department of Health or the US Dept. of Health and Human Services (HHS), College of American Pathologists, or other recognized authority authorized by the Commissioner.
-The lab must comply with the procedures established by the federal DOT.
+Testing facilities must be licensed and approved by the TN Department of Health or the US Dept. of Health and Human Services (HHS), College of American Pathologists, or other recognized authority authorized by the Commissioner.
+The lab must comply with the procedures established by the Federal Department of Transportation (DOT).
 Labs that perform confirmation tests must also be certified by either the Substance Abuse or Mental Health Services Administration (SAMSHA) or by the College of American Pathologists—Forensic Urine Testing Programs (CAP-FUDT)

 Need More Help?

 If you have additional questions, please call 615-532-4812 or contact DFW.Program@tn.gov.